Big games in small packages

 In December 2007 Matt left EA to co-found Vector Unit Inc.

 Timm joined Vector Unit in January 2012.
 Aside from that, very little is publicly known about her.
 She's mysterious.
 Like, "Why two M's in Timm"?
 Nobody knows.
-But she's a really good artist and if you love Beach Buggy Blitz and Riptide GP2 then you love her too because she did a lot of the art in those games.
+But she's a really good artist and if you love the Beach Buggy and Riptide games then you love her too because she did a lot of the art in those games.